 With its rational, thorough and transparent approach, Open Briefing has the potential to become an important corrective to often speculative media coverage.”

-Magnus Nome, Editor-in-Chief, openDemocracy
+Magnus Nome, commissioning editor, openDemocracy

 Issues of security and defence are often the least transparent to the public.
 Open Briefing is an important contribution to ensuring democratic oversight of governments and armies.”